naptics/PlainPing/README.md

 ### PlainPing interface

-There is only one function in PlainPing, call `PlainPing.ping(hostname, completionBlock)`.
+There is only one class function in PlainPing, call `PlainPing.ping(hostname, completionBlock)`.

 Example:
 ```swift